devsapp/fc/docs/en/command/proxied.md

     }
     ```

-- 如果涉及到函数等相关辅助资源的清理，还需要对应的`delete`权限，例如：
+- If you need to clean helper resources of the function, obtain the permissions that allow you to `delete` resources based on your business requirements.

-  - 最大权限: `AliyunFCInvocationAccess` 或者 `AliyunFCFullAccess`
+  - To obtain the highest level of permissions, attach the `AliyunFCInvocationAccess` or `AliyunFCFullAccess` policy.

-  - 最小权限参考：
+  - To obtain the lowest level of permissions, run the following command:

     ````json
     {